2i2c-org/infrastructure/deployer/README.md

   ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
   ```

-## Debugging helpers, `deployer exec`
+### The `exec` sub-command for executing shells and debugging commands

-We also have a deployer `exec` sub-command that can be used to
+This deployer `exec` sub-command can be used to
 exec a shell in various parts of the infrastructure.
 It can be used for poking around, or debugging issues.